Professional brand and networking Mastering LinkedIn

 • Good Tip: If you are actively looking for a job, wait until you get hired before changing the link.
 If you are not actively looking, change it now to build your search power for the long term.

-Q4: Should I avoid using things like underlines or periods in my link?
+Q4: Should I avoid underscores and periods in my LinkedIn URL?

 Stick to hyphens (-) or use no symbols at all.
 Even though LinkedIn lets you use other things, many company software systems (Applicant Tracking Systems) have trouble reading or clicking links with weird symbols.